biodiversitydata-se/ala-map-plugin/README.md

 * Simple zoom and fit-bounds functions
 * Improved WMS layer support, with built-in functionality to retrieve features for layers
 * Support for clustered markers via https://github.com/Leaflet/Leaflet.markercluster ([demo](http://leaflet.github.io/Leaflet.markercluster/example/marker-clustering-realworld.388.html))
+* Smart mouse wheel scroll: the mouse wheel will only zoom the map if the mouse has been over the map for a certain amount of time or is clicked.
+This resolves cases where the map 'steals' the scroll when trying to scroll down the page.
+Uses https://github.com/CliffCloud/Leaflet.Sleep

 ### Updating the doco
 This doco is built using [JSDoc3](http://usejsdoc.org/) and stored on the gh-pages branch of this repository.
 The syntax for JSDoc is a bit quirky: basically, make sure you include ```@memberOf [parent]``` in the comments for nested objects/functions, and ```@function``` for functions or ```@var``` for variables.